Visit the Northeast of Oslo with someone special. Discover Romerike.

 By boat

-In the summer season, different boat services are offering round trips on Nordre Øyeren, Vorma, Glomma and Mjøsa.
-It is also possible to hop off at stops along the way if you have plans to visit other locations.
+In the summer season, a variety of boat services offer round trips on Nordre Øyeren, Vorma, Glomma and Mjøsa.
+It is also possible to hop off at stops along the way to visit other locations.

 By bus

-Romerike offers a broad and varied range of bus services.
-Romerike is bordering to Oslo, and the public transport is therefore linked, in many instances, to services in the capital.
+Romerike offers a broad range of bus services.
+Romerike borders Oslo, and the public transport is therefore frequently linked to services in the capital.

-Ad: Vy Express – travel with bus throughout Norway
+Ad: Vy ekspress - travel comfortably by bus throughout Norway

 Discover Eastern Norway